alex-vv/clj/README.md

 `journal` - Allows to specify a separate journal to download.
 Optional, if not set will fetch user's own journal.

-`-p` - Ask for LiveJournal user password.
+`-p` - Ask for LiveJournal user's password.
 Optional, if not set then only the public entries will be downloaded.
 It is also possible to provide a password with `CLJ_PASSWORD` environmental variable.

 ## Alternative way